 Pediatric Grand Round videoconferences are available at area hospitals as a convenience for pediatricians throughout the metroplex.
 See the Grand Rounds schedule for dates and times.
 Videoconference locations include

 For more information on Grand Rounds videoconferences, call 214-345-2330.

 To request a DVD copy of Grand Rounds email Rita Gonzales at email@example.com or call 214-456-2514.

 When requesting a DVD, please include the following:

-Information on the recordings and content of the presentations are correct only in the time and context in which they were presented.
+Information on the recordings and content of the presentations are correct only in the time and context in which they are presented.
 This information should never be used as advice on how to manage or prescribe/dose therapies.
 Recordings are for educational purposes only and should not be copied or redistributed.
-Should you have any questions, please call 214-456-2735.
+For questions call 214-456-5168.